-Following years of diligent work, the Company has found, under the direct field supervision of discovering geologist Charles J. Greig, a previously unknown, entirely new, high grade gold system at its Saddle prospect in British Columbia’s renowned Golden Triangle.
+Following years of diligent work, the Company has found, under the direct field supervision of geologist Charles J. Greig, an entirely new, high grade gold-silver system at its Saddle prospect in British Columbia’s renowned Golden Triangle.
+Come with us as we explore this exciting new discovery.

-The Saddle target emerged early on from successive programs of regional and closely spaced local soil and rock geochemical sampling carried out in 2013 and 2014 by Clinton Smyth, P.Geo and Emily Miller, GIT, following which the project was mothballed due to then-current depressed industry conditions.
+The Saddle target emerged from successive programs of regional and closely spaced local soil and rock geochemical sampling carried out in 2013 and 2014 by geologist Clinton Smyth, P.Geo and Emily Miller, GIT, then working for New Chris Minerals Ltd. (now wholly-owned by GT Gold Corp.), following which the project was mothballed due to then-current depressed industry conditions.

-In April 2016 one of BC’s best-known geologists, Charles Greig, P.Geo., photo above, reviewed the 2013 and 2014 Saddle soil and rock sampling results and recognized them as exceptional.
-He then deployed his own expertise and financial resources to make Saddle blossom, with additional sampling and assaying at his own expense, into the impressive target the company used as the foundation of a successful financing and go-public transaction late in 2016.
+In April 2016 one of BC’s best-known geologists, Charles J. Greig, P.Geo., photo above, reviewed the 2013 and 2014 Saddle soil and rock sampling results and recognized them as exceptional.
+He then deployed his expertise and his own financial resources to make Saddle blossom, with additional sampling and assaying in August-October 2016, into the impressive target the company used as the foundation of a successful financing and go-public transaction late in 2016.
 He also brought to bear his personal connections to attract key early stage shareholders whose participation was instrumental to the success of the RTO and attendant financing that gave rise to GT Gold Corp.

-In consequence, plans were made to carry out the first-ever drilling of the Saddle target in summer 2017, utilizing both reverse circulation and diamond core drilling, with initial emphasis on the Saddle South portion of the larger Saddle target area.
-As announced July 25, 2017, this work resulted in a new high-grade gold discovery at Saddle South, with strong intercepts in multiple holes along some 200 metres of strike length and to over 200 metres from surface.
+In consequence, plans were made to carry out the first-ever drilling of the Saddle target in summer 2017, utilizing both reverse circulation (“RC”) and diamond core drilling, with initial emphasis on the Saddle South portion of the larger Saddle target area.
+A fly camp was established on-site in mid-June, and a program of ground-based geophysics got underway shortly thereafter, coupled with a maiden round of RC drilling with one drill, and diamond core drilling, also with a single drill, thereafter.
+As announced July 25, 2017, this work resulted in an impressive new high-grade gold discovery at Saddle South, with strong intercepts in multiple holes along some 200 metres of strike length and to over 200 metres from surface.

 The technical information on this website pertaining to geology, geochemistry, geophysics, soil and rock sample assays, and drill assays, has been reviewed and approved by GT Gold’s Vice President, Exploration, Charles J. Greig, P.Geo., a Qualified Person as such term is defined by National Instrument 43-101 Standards of Disclosure for Mineral Projects.